rudenoise/rudenoiseSite/md/swift.md

 OCaml's bucklescript looks really good, there isn't a Swift equivalent, yet.

+No high quality (ISO independent) equivalent to OCaml's _Lwt_, async is coming in v4 and parallel processing to be addressed in v5.

 I chose Swift as it can go cross-platform thanks to it's LLVM based compiler.
 However it is hard to get a statically linked binary.
 I'm looking into contributing to the swift-package-manager to get this working.

 A basic CLI app that takes args and prints strings gets the following error:
 ```